 Alcohol dependence; Alcohol abuse; Problem drinking; Drinking problem; Alcohol addiction; Alcoholism - alcohol use; Substance use - alcohol

-Centers for Disease Control and Prevention website.
+Centers for Disease Control and Prevention; National Center for Chronic Disease Prevention and Health Promotion.
 CDC vital signs: alcohol screening and counseling. www.cdc.gov/vitalsigns/alcohol-screening-counseling.
 Updated January 7, 2014.
-Accessed January 31, 2018.
+Accessed May 15, 2018.